In The Direction Of Healing: Suicide Prevention Awareness Month

 Connecting with resources

-There are various options if you are looking for resources in your community for you or someone you love.
+There are various options if you are looking for resources and mental health services for you or someone you love.
 Although not all communities have resources, many do, and many resources can also be utilized online.

 A few options you can look for in your community or online include: